franciscofox/recommendation-model/README.md

 Ensured models were resistant to overfitting and optimized for real-world customer data.

 ### Integration:
-Seamlessly integrated the predictive model into the BEES app for real-time recommendations.
+Seamlessly integrated the predictive model into the app for real-time recommendations.